-2. The compressor is turned on and this pressurises the gas and air.
+A blow torch is fairly simple to use.
 As the gas-air control is slowly turned on, gas is fed through the nozzle and this is ignited by a pilot light on the nozzle or by a match.

 The steel is given a gentle overall heating first which raises the temperature slowly.
 This allows the steel to expand slowly and for the water in the flux to evaporate without moving the steel out of position.
 The flame is moved around the joint fairly quickly throughout this first stage of heating.

 5.The flame is then moved forward with the blue tip of the flame nearly touching the steel.
-The focus of heat should now be on the joint, as the flame is slowly moved backwards and forwards along it.
-The joint will eventually become so hot that it becomes red in colour.
+The focus of heat should now be on the joint or the sections of steel being joined, as the flame is slowly moved backwards and forwards along it.
+The joint/steel will eventually become so hot that it becomes red in colour.

 The steel is allowed to cool slowly.
 If cooled quickly, such as quenching in water, the joint can crack or become distorted.

-The diagram opposite shows how the copper-zinc alloy (brazing rod) forms a joint between the two pieces of steel sheet.
+The image below shows how the copper-zinc alloy (brazing rod) forms a joint between the two pieces of steel.

 Using a brazing hearth and soldering/brazing is potentially dangerous as high temperatures are reached.
 Serious burns can result if safety procedures are ignored.